IanChen83/function-loader/README.md

 ## Limitations

-- Since Webpack has its own caching mechanism, when or how much times task modules are loaded and executed are not guranteed.
-Therefore, make sure the side effects will not cause race conditions.
+- When or how much times task modules are loaded/executed depend on Webpack's caching mechanism.
+Make sure the side effects will not cause race conditions.
 - The query values and output results of the task modules should be able to be JSON-stringified.

 ## TODO